Mark Edwards: Alabama football team’s protest a watershed moment for university, state and a schoolhouse door

 What a remarkable moment to see Saban at the front of the line.
 Saban said the march was his players’ idea and something they wanted to do, but he still walked in front, the same low-key way as always — with his standard casual wear of loafers with no socks.

 This isn’t just some school with a mediocre football team that doesn’t matter much nationally.
-This is the nation’s most prominent college football program led by its most prominent current coach.
+This is the nation’s most prominent college football program led by the sport's most prominent current coach.

 Meanwhile, the silence from other major college coaches around the country is that much more obvious.